 - High-Quality Skateboard – To offer that “pop”, also known as the proper balance of flexibility and stiffness, a high-quality skateboard deck is needed.
 It should be lightweight and durable but also allows riders to react during ollies and other tricks where the deck may come off the ground.

-It is said that the best beginner skateboard for kids is the SkateXS, which was created specifically for kids, including 7 year old children who are just learning to skate.
+It is said that the top-rated beginner skateboard for kids is the SkateXS, which was created specifically for kids, including 7-year-old children who are just learning to skate.

 Step by Step Guide

 Generally speaking, children under the age of five should not be taught to skateboard because their bodies aren’t yet prepared to handle the stress.
 But like nearly any sport, there’s no perfect age to get them started.

 When there’s a kid on a skateboard, you should keep a close eye on them and be present at all times.
 Unfortunately, they may do stunts their bones and muscles cannot handle.